usnistgov/Pope.jl/docs/src/ljh.md

 ```

 ## LJH Filename Handling
 There are a set of utility functions for handling LJH filenames.
-These are some
+These are some of the most useful functions.
+These function can accept either a fully qualified ljh filename like `ljhutil_doctest/ljhutil_doctest_chan1.ljh` or a directory as long as it exists, and contains ljh files whose "base" name is the same as the directory name.
+So passing `ljhutil_doctest` should have the same result as passing that fully qualified name.

-of the most useful functions.
+The following examples work if a directory `ljhutil_doctest` exists, and contains ljh files.

 ```@meta
 DocTestSetup = quote
 using Pope.LJH